Skip to main content

 The resilience, the rapid recovery, and the steady acquisition of strength that defined your younger years seem to have been replaced by a more challenging reality.
 This shift originates deep within your body’s intricate internal environment.
 It is a biological process, a predictable recalibration of the systems that govern growth and repair.
 Understanding this internal landscape is the first step toward reclaiming your physical potential.

-At the heart of this change is a condition known as sarcopenia, the age-associated loss of skeletal and function.
+At the heart of this change is a condition known as sarcopenia, the age-associated loss of skeletal muscle mass and function.
 This process is driven by a gradual quieting of the body’s primary anabolic, or “build-up,” signals.
 Your endocrine system, a sophisticated network of glands and hormones, functions as the body’s internal messaging service.

 The gradual decline in anabolic hormones as we age is a primary driver of age-related muscle loss, a process known as sarcopenia.